 Background

-The Medicare IVIG Demonstration is authorized under Title I, section 101 of the “Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012 (P.L.
+The Medicare IVIG Demonstration was authorized under Title I, section 101 of the “Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012 (P.L.
 112-242)”.
 This legislation authorized a three-year demonstration under Part B of Title XVIII of the Social Security Act to evaluate the benefits of providing payment for items and services needed for the in-home administration of IVIG for the treatment of PIDD.

 On September 28, 2017, Congress passed the ‘‘Disaster Tax Relief and Airport and Airway Extension Act of 2017.’’
 Title III, section 302 of that act extended the Medicare IVIG Demonstration through December 31, 2020.